openzfs/openzfs-docs/docs/Performance and Tuning/Module Parameters.rst

 Percent of ARC size allowed for L2ARC-only headers.
-Since L2ARC buffers are not evicted on memory pressure, too large amount of headers on system with irrationaly large L2ARC can render it slow or unusable.
+Since L2ARC buffers are not evicted on memory pressure, too large amount of headers on system with irrationally large L2ARC can render it slow or unusable.
 This parameter limits L2ARC writes and rebuild to achieve it.

 +-------------------+-------------------------------------------------+